Troubleshooting Common Issues

 However, this command will fail if any of the configuration files is not valid.

 The live activity monitoring dashboard shows the real-time information about NGINX Plus and the applications it is load balancing, which is helpful for troubleshooting.
-To access the dashboard, follow the steps from here.
+To access the dashboard, read the Status Page topic.

 For additional NGINX Ingress Controller debugging, you can enable debug settings to get more verbose logging.